treelzebub/Pi-Holder/README.md

-Pi-Holder
+## Pi-Holder

 A simple WebView wrapper for Pi-Hole Admin Panel

-Maybe some day will do other Pi-related stuff...
+Maybe some day it'll do other Pi-related stuff...